Who is Portfolio Recovery Associates?

 How Should I Handle Debt Being Collected By Portfolio Recovery Associates?

 How you decide to handle debt being collected by Portfolio Recovery Associates will be determined by your particular situation.
 For instance if the debt in question is for a small amount and you know you are responsible for the debt you may just want to settle your account with the company attempting to collect on the debt.
 Often times these debts can be settled for less than the original balance owed.
 Obtaining a settlement of 50% or less of the total balance on settlements is not uncommon.
 Also often times a payment plan can be obtained although the total settlement will probably be higher.
 The option to pay to have a negative item deleted on your credit may also be available but always make sure you get any settlements in writing.
+If you need funds in which to settle with portfolio recovery and you own a home with equity you could consider a cash out refinance or home equity loan if eligible.

 Next if you have other outstanding debts including the Portfolio Recovery Associates debt and your debt load is over $10K then you may want to speak to an attorney regarding filing for bankruptcy.
 Filing for bankruptcy will stop a debt collector from collecting on a debt immediately.
 A Chapter 7 bankruptcy will eliminate all of your unsecured debt in most cases, while a Chapter 13 bankruptcy will give you a payment plan over 36-60 months to pay on your debts in which you may or may not have to pay the full amount back depending on your income and family size.